wristband-dev/fastapi-demo-app/README.md

 ---

-# Wristband Python FastAPI Accelerator
+# Wristband Multi-Tenant Demo App for FastAPI (Python)

-This repo contains a full-stack application accelerator showcasing Wristband authentication integration with a FastAPI backend and Next.js frontend.
-This repository provides a production-ready foundation for building secure, multi-tenant web applications with enterprise-grade authentication.
+This repo contains a demo app showcasing Wristband authentication integration with a FastAPI backend and Next.js frontend.
 When an unauthenticated user attempts to access the frontend, it will redirect to the FastAPI backend's Login Endpoint, which in turn redirects the user to Wristband to authenticate.
 Wristband then redirects the user back to your application's Callback Endpoint which sets a session cookie before returning the user's browser to the frontend project.

 <br>
 <hr />